saltgz/saltgz.github.io/_posts/2019-09-17-lab-iap-info.md

 [Professor Simone Martini](http://cs.unibo.it/~martini) helds the first part of the course, [Professor Maurizio Gabbrielli](http://cs.unibo.it/~gabbri) helds the second part.
-More info on the [official page for the course](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2019/446600), preliminary program scheduling is available at [Professor Martini dedicated page](http://www.cs.unibo.it/~martini/AI/index.html).
+More info on the [official page for the course](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2019/446600), preliminary program scheduling is available at [Professor Martini's dedicated page](http://www.cs.unibo.it/~martini/AI/index.html).

 ##### Materials